MylesThomas/mylescgthomaspy/instructions.md

 ```

-Note: If you don’t bump the version, the publishing job will fail because you cannot publish the same version twice.

 One last thing: In order for the build_test to run, you must update the `.circleci/config.yml` to match the VERSION in `setup.py`.
 - In line 15, change 0.0.1 to 0.0.2
     - In line 10, `python3 setup.py sdist bdist_wheel` will update the wheel/.whl file in ./dist to reflect the VERSION in `setup.py`